 Have I ever told you how crummy it is to have no voice in Congress?
 With all the things going on in the country today, it kills me to not be able to call a Senator and tell them what I think.

 You, my friend, can help end this.
 The Washington DC Admission Act, HR 51 will come before the whole House of Representatives soon, and it already has enough co-sponsors to pass.
-This will be the first time in history a chamber of Congress has done this!
+Then the hard work of passing it through the Senate will begin.

 Please support our efforts to keep the momentum going and sign DC Vote’s petition.
 This is how we build the grass roots power to win.
 Please forward this email to your friends and family.
 Thanks!